publishpress/PublishPress-Checklists/plugin/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.1.0] = 2017-05-11 =

+* Added:
+* Added "Excerpt has text" as requirement
+* Added option to set "max" value for the number of categories, tags and words - now you can have min, max or an interval for each requirement.

+* Changed:
+* Improved the JavaScript code for better readbility

 = [1.0.1] - 2017-05-03 =